microsoft/vscode-docs/docs/remote/tunnels.md

 ### Can I use other Remote Development Extensions or a dev container while I'm tunneling?

-Currently, you can connect to WSL over Remote - Tunnels.
+Yes!
+Currently, you can connect to [WSL](/docs/remote/wsl.md) and [dev containers](/docs/devcontainers/containers.md#open-a-folder-on-a-remote-tunnel-host-in-a-container) over Remote - Tunnels.